-|Who qualifies for the account?||Any Canadian resident over 18 years old, as long as they haven’t owned a home in the current year or previous 4 years||Any individual 18 years of older who has a valid social insurance number (SIN)||Any Canadian resident or non-resident under the age of 71||Any Canadian resident under the age of 711|
+|Who qualifies for the account?||Any Canadian resident over 18 years old (or age of majority in your province), as long as they haven’t owned a home in the current year or previous 4 years||Any individual 18 years old (or age of majority in your province) or older who has a valid social insurance number (SIN)||Any Canadian resident or non-resident under the age of 71||Any Canadian resident under the age of 711|

 |Tax-free withdrawals?||Yes 2 3||Yes||No||Yes 4 5|

 |Max contribution limit?||$8,000 per year until $40,000 max 3 6||Subject to Canadian Revenue Agency (CRA) regulations||Subject to CRA's regulations||n/a|

 |Deadline to close account?||December 31 of the year of the account’s 15th anniversary or when the plan holder turns 71, whichever happens first.7 The account must also be closed within one year of the first qualifying withdrawal.||n/a||December 31 of the year you turn 71 is the last day you can contribute to the account||n/a|